christopher-besch/homepage/articles/14_bookmarks/bookmarks.md

 - [Ten Rules for Negotiating a Job Offer](https://haseebq.com/my-ten-rules-for-negotiating-a-job-offer/) and [How Not to Bomb Your Offer Negotiation](https://haseebq.com/how-not-to-bomb-your-offer-negotiation/) by Haseeb Qureshi
 - [The Worst Programmer I Know](https://dannorth.net/the-worst-programmer/) by Daniel Terhorst-North
 - [Get Me Out Of Data Hell](https://ludic.mataroa.blog/blog/get-me-out-of-data-hell/) by Ludicity

-### Work Setup
-- [Coding Without a Laptop - Two Weeks with AR Glasses and Linux on Android](https://holdtherobot.com/blog/2025/05/11/linux-on-android-with-ar-glasses/) by Hold the Robot

 ### Art
 - [Painting and Drawing are not the Same](https://alexander-besch.com/articles/01_painting_drawing) by Alexander Besch